-Ability to produce, implement, and execute the project.
+Ability to produce, implement, and execute the program.
 Has established network.
-Demonstrated success and expertise necessary to perform the project described.
-Past performance with Kilohana and HTA contracts.
+Demonstrated success and expertise necessary to perform the program described.

-Program Budget (0-10 points)
+Proposed Program Budget (0-10 points)

-- Demonstrates organizational financial capability. - An accurate and feasible budget for the project. - Valid sources of revenue. - Reasonableness of estimated expenses comparable to similar event/activity. - Matching funds and other support
+- An accurate and feasible budget for the program - Valid sources of revenue. - Reasonableness of estimated expenses comparable to similar event/activity. - Matching funds and other support leveraging requested award funds.